Are you considering gifting some real estate marketing products or promotional items to potential and current customers?

 - 85% of consumers remember the advertiser and brand best when the marketing product is an apparel item (source).

-- People consider health, technology, safety, and writing products as the most useful (source).
+- People consider health, technology, safety, and writing products the most valuable.

-- Bags generate the most impressions compared to other marketing products (6000 during the period of time it is used, (source), and together with writing instruments have the lowest cost per impression at one-tenth of a cent (source).
+- Bags generate the most impressions compared to other marketing products (6000 during the period used (source)).
+Together with writing instruments, they have the lowest cost per impression at one-tenth of a cent.

-- Consumers who received a promotional item did business with the respective company in 85% of cases (source).
+- Consumers who received a promotional item did business with the respective company in 85% of cases.

-- If the marketing product was made in the USA, 53% of consumers (source), and if it was environmentally-friendly, 42% have a more positive opinion about a particular advertiser (source).
+- If the marketing product was made in the USA, 53% of consumers (source), and if it was environmentally friendly, 42% had a more positive opinion about a particular advertiser (source).

 - Should you combine marketing products with social media advertising campaigns, you can increase the effectiveness by 44% (source).